Dieg0Lir4/Implementation-of-Computational-Methods-Evidence-4/README.md

 Here is the link to the google colab with my implementation: https://colab.research.google.com/drive/1uOyP-YfDH1NYUXzWE5uO0To_7b0UjXws?usp=s

+For this implementation I made that the code

 NOTE: Make sure that your google colab account still have quote to connect to a GPU
+NOTE: If you have a NVIDIA GPU, there is the code file in the repository if you want to try it locally

+## Test:

+In the google colab at the end of the notebook there is a part where the tests are, there are some arrays written directly into the code with the answer that should be printed.

+Here are the arrays with the answer expected

+* height = [0,1,0,2,1,0,1,3,2,1,2,1]
+* output = 6

+* height = [0,1,0,2,1,0,1,3,2,1,2,1]
+* output = 9

+* height = [2, 0, 2]
+* Output: 2

+* height = [3, 0, 1, 3, 0, 5]
+* Output: 8

+Have in mind that this test are only to show that the code works as expected, but due to the little amount of elements in the array there is no way to see the speed of parallem programming